contributte/console-extra/.docs/README.md

     `--list` show list of available generators

-    `--generator=GENERATOR` use only specified generator
+    `--generator GENERATOR` use only specified generator

 ##### Register generators you want to use: